eSolutionsTech/kubelake-bdw-2024/docs/exercises/2-Processing/workshop.md

 To save the data in Delta format back to MinIO, you need to configure Spark to write in Delta Lake format.
 Why Delta?

-Saving data in Delta format (on top of Parquet)  makes managing and working with large amounts of data:
+Saving data in Delta format makes managing and working with large amounts of data:

 - easier
 - faster